gurleen-saini/Traffic_Sign_Detection/README.md

 ## 🚀 How It Works

-1. Input image/video is provided
+1. Live video is provided
 2. YOLO detects traffic signs
 3. CNN model classifies the detected sign
 4. Final prediction is displayed